Club: FC Ural | Opening: 1957 | Capacity: 45,000 seats

 Unfortunately, the recently renovated Central Stadium did not meet FIFA standards, and thus new redevelopment plans had to be made.
 The protected external facade would have to be preserved, but otherwise the entire interior had to get rebuilt, boosting capacity to 45,000 seats.

 During the 2018 World Cup, the Ekaterinburg Arena will host four first round group games.
-After the World Cup, capacity will be reduced to 35,000 seats.
+After the World Cup, capacity will be reduced to 35,000 seats by removing the temporary seating behind both goals.

 How to get to the Ekaterinburg Arena